Claracinus0Manaricanus/glpai/docs/classes/Window.md

+# Location
+classes/system/

 # Purpose
 To create and manager window objects using glfw.
 Abstraction for window management.

-# private data
+# Protected Data
-- GLFWwindow* ID<br>
+- GLFWwindow* ID
 Handler for window.

-# public functions
+# Public Functions
 - Window(WindowData inputData)
 Constructor for Window class.
-Sets opengl version, opengl profile, window initials.<hr>
+Sets opengl version, opengl profile, window initials.
 - GLFWwindow* getid()
-Used to access handler.<hr>
+Used to access handler.
 - ivec2 getResolution()
-Used to access current resolution.<hr>
+Used to access current resolution.
 - int changeAttrib(int attrib, int value)
-Used to change a specific attrbitue about window.<hr>
+Used to change a specific attrbitue about window.
 - int makeContext()
 sets this window as opengl context.